 The starter Rathma set build is a natural continuation of the leveling and fresh 70 Necromancer build, as the set's pet theme falls perfectly in line with the summon-heavy beginner build.

 Parts of the skill and passive selection will overlap with the Leveling and Fresh 70 Build, but others will have to adapt to the set you are currently equipping.
 Abilities that synergize with set bonuses and complementary items take precedence.

-- You will maintain Command Skeletons and Skeletal Mage, as the summons will be responsible for the bulk of your damage reduction from the Rathma set 4-piece bonus, while the latter will provide a stack for one of the strongest (and synergistic with Rathma) damage scaling powers for Necromancers, the poison-dependent Nayr's Black Death.
+- You will maintain Command Skeletons and Skeletal Mage, as the former will be responsible for the bulk of your damage reduction from the Rathma set 4-piece bonus, while the latter will provide a stack for one of the strongest (and synergistic with Rathma) damage scaling powers for Necromancers, the poison-dependent Nayr's Black Death.

 - Since Command Skeletons's role as a damage skill will diminish the further you progress the build, you can increase their utility greatly by swapping to hastened cooldown reduction (note the Rathma 2-piece bonus!) of the Frenzy rune.

 - In earlier farming difficulties, you can make a judgment call of the enemies' threat level and either stay with the Potency rune of Blood Rush, or change to the superior mobility of the Metabolism rune.

 - Revive is an integral part of Rathma builds, which rely on permanent minions to bolster their powers.
 Further strengthen your build by using the damage reduction rune Personal Army, which will bulk up the otherwise lacking defenses of the Necromancer.